Abrehg/SegmentAnythingClone/README.md

 Finally, a decoder loosely based on the standard transformer decoder takes both encodings and outputs a mask of similar size to the input image with pixel values between 0 and 1 to show where the masked object is

+## Dependancies

+This model uses the following dependancies:
+- conll2003 dataset to train the text encoder,
+- GloVe embeddings in the form 840B words with 300d for text to vec (downloadable from https://nlp.stanford.edu/projects/glove/)
+- ADE20K dataset to train main model

 ## State of the project

 Basic architecture developed, just need to train the model